IBM/dbb-git-migration-modeler/README.md

 #### Running the utility

-To facilitate the execution and provide a sample canvas, a [Helper script](./src/scripts/Helper.sh) is provided to showcase how the scripts should be invoked.
+To facilitate the execution and provide a sample canvas, the [Migration-Modeler-Start script](./src/scripts/Migration-Modeler-Start.sh) is provided to guide the user through the multiple steps.

-This Helper script requires to be customized to meet with your installation (environment variables and datasets to analyze).
+Invoke the Migration-Modeler-Start script by supplying the Migration Modeler configuration file that contains the input parameters to the process.

 ##### Extracting members from datasets into applications

-The [Extract Applications script (1-extractApplication.sh)](./src/scripts/1-extractApplications.sh) requires to pass as input a comma-separated list of datasets to analyze.
+The [Extract Applications script (1-extractApplication.sh)](./src/scripts/utils//1-extractApplications.sh) requires to pass the following required configuration parameters:

-Also, the *Repository Paths Mapping* file is required.
+The *Repository Paths Mapping* file (references via `REPOSITORY_PATH_MAPPING_FILE`) is required.
-Although not mandatory, the `Applications Mapping` YAML file should be used to identify applications based on naming conventions.

 Optional configuration parameters of the script:

-* The *types* and the *Configurations Types* files can be specified to generate correct build properties.
-Typically, these information can be extracted from the SCM solution using reports, and can be manually tailored if necessary.
+*  The *types* (`APPLICATION_MEMBER_TYPE_MAPPING`) and the *Types Configuration* (` TYPE_CONFIGURATIONS_FILE`) files can be specified to generate correct build properties.
+Typically, these information can be extracted from the SCM solution using reports, or can be manually tailored if necessary.

-* The use of the DBB Scanner, to automatically identify the language of a file (Cobol, PLI, etc.), is disabled by default, and must be enabled by passing the `-s/--scanDatasetMembers` flag.
+*  The use of the DBB Scanner (controlled via `SCAN_DATASET_MEMBERS`), to automatically identify the language of a file (Cobol, PLI, etc.), is disabled by default, and must be enabled through the setup of the Configuration files.
 When enabled, each file is scanned to identify its language and file type, and these criteria are used first, to identify which *repository path* the file should be assigned to.
 When disabled, types and low-level qualifiers of the containing dataset are used, in this order.